What's happened

 How we got here

-The Pope's recent speech follows a series of international conflicts, including the US military operation in Venezuela to remove Nicolás Maduro, Russia's ongoing war in Ukraine, and tensions over strategic interests.
-Historically, the Vatican has called for diplomacy and respect for international law, but recent events have challenged these principles, prompting the Pope to speak out against the erosion of post-WWII norms and the rise of force-based diplomacy.
+The Pope's recent address follows a series of global conflicts, including the US military operation in Venezuela, Russia's ongoing war in Ukraine, and rising tensions over Greenland.
+Historically, the Vatican has called for peace and adherence to international law, but recent events have prompted a more direct critique of the erosion of diplomatic principles post-World War II.

 Go deeper